dai-shi/waku/README.md

 - `'dynamic'` for server-side rendering (SSR)

+Layouts are `static` by default while pages are `dynamic` by default.

 For example, you can statically prerender a global header and footer in the root layout at build time, but dynamically render the rest of a home page at request time for personalized user experiences.

 ```tsx